WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 McElmo Canyon, Canyon of the Ancients National Monument, March 27, 2005.

-Per Axel Rydberg named this genus in 1907 putting into it several species that had previously been incorrectly placed in the Thelypodium genus.
+Per Axel Rydberg named the Thelypodiopsis genus in 1907 putting in it several species that had previously been incorrectly placed in the Thelypodium genus.
 "Thelypodiopsis" means "resembling a small Thelypodium".
-Thelypodiopsis aurea (Latin for "golden") was first collected by Alice Eastwood in Mancos, Colorado in 1891 and named Thelypodium aureum by her.
-The plant is endemic to three of the Four Corners states: Colorado, New Mexico, and Utah.
+"Aurea" is Latin for "golden".

 Thelypodiopsis aurea